lexicHQ/docs/dashbot-analytics.rst

-Third-Party Analytics
+Dashbot Analytics
 =====================

 .. note ::
     Out of the box, integration is supported for Facebook.
 Integrations for Alexa and generic platform (e.g. website) are coming soon!

-In order to get more insights for your bot, use the third-party analytics powered by `dashbot`_.
+In order to get more insights for your bot, use the analytics powered by `dashbot`_.

 Dashbot is the leading bot analytics service providing the the most